IAmJonoBo/Emperator/emperator_specs/Emperator_Master.md

 - Emperator’s Contract is code that can generate code.
 - Contract compilation itself is tested; e.g., if a contract update provides a wrong Semgrep pattern, Emperator should catch it (by testing the rule on sample code or via dry-run).
 - Contract authors validate new rules in a staging area.
-- `emperor dry-run` prints what would change without modifying code, allowing review of a new rule’s impact.
+- `emperator dry-run` prints what would change without modifying code, allowing review of a new rule’s impact.

 ---

 **Summary:**
 From the static analysis engineer’s perspective, Emperator combines multiple analysis techniques for high coverage and uses proven transformation frameworks to modify code safely.
 Each check and fix is evidence-backed (by standards or prior tools).
 Uncertainties (aliasing, dynamic typing) are mitigated by secondary checks or human review when confidence is low.
 This approach aligns with state-of-the-art research: blending static analysis with automated repair can significantly improve code quality.
 For example, recent studies show LLMs guided by static analysis reduce security issues and improve code quality by 3–5× versus unguided code—Emperator applies a similar “analyze then fix” loop.

 ---